itscodenation/curriculum-15-16/units/14-javascript2_2/sessions/3-project-aroundTheWorld/README.md

 ##Scope

-The focus of this project is to create a simple webpage that uses jQuery and a hash to print out information of a country based on a user's request.
+The focus of this project is to create a simple webpage that uses jQuery and an object to print out information of a country based on a user's request.

 ##Before Class